Mellanox/libvma/README.txt

 This is, in practice, a very rudimentary dup2 support.
 It only supports the case, where dup2 is used to close file descriptors, Default value is 1 (Enabled)

+VMA_SOCKETXTREME
+When this parameter is enabled, VMA operates in SocketXtreme mode.
+SocketXtreme mode brings latency down, eliminating copy operations and increasing throughput allowing applications to further utilize true kernel bypass architecture.
+An application should use a socket extension API named SocketXtreme.
+Default value is 0 (Disabled)

 VMA_MTU
 Size of each Rx and Tx data buffer (Maximum Transfer Unit).